 Interact with a server using the SMB 2/3 Protocol

-SMBv2 and v3 Client for both Python 2 and 3.
+SMBv2 and v3 Client for Python.

 SMB is a network file sharing protocol and has numerous iterations over the years.
 This library implements the SMBv2 and SMBv3 protocol based on the MS-SMB2 document.